 Salt (kosher or regular)

 Painting: Start by letting your little one create whatever picture they like with the watercolors.
 Younger children may be learning the basics of painting, older children can work on creating images inspired by Wynken, Blynken and Nod.

 Sprinkling: Once your paper is covered or your picture complete (but not too wet), start sprinkling salt over your painting.
 Notice what happens to your painting!

 Finishing: Once you have a good amount of salt sprinkled about, let your painting dry overnight on a flat surface.
 The next day, wipe off the dried salt to reveal your Winter Watercolor Snowscape – how beautiful!!
-We put ours to use as a skating pond for our peg people (find the DIY Dollhouse kit here).
+We put ours to use as a skating pond for our peg people from our Winter Cozy Issue found here.

 Notice what the salt did to the water when you sprinkled it on your paper!